-Step 2: Station data processing: Calculation of climate indices with stations data (reference climatology).
-Consecutive dry days (CDD), consecutive wet days (CWD), yearly total precipitation amount (RTOT), 95th precipitation percentile (R95P), heat waves or warm days (TXX), cold waves or cold nights (TNN).
+Step 3: Station data processing: Climate indices with stations data (reference climatology) were calculated (consecutive dry days, consecutive wet days, yearly total precipitation amount, 95thprecipitation percentile, heat waves or warm days and cold waves or cold nights).
 All climate indices for the period 1981-2010 were calculated with stations data.
-Indices from CHRIPS database are going to be calculated as well.

-Step 5: Web mapping: Tailored downscaled outputs and vulnerability maps will be uploaded into a web system.
-The system will be developed using THREDDS data server technology in order to enhance the interaction of users with the demonstration products.
-This will allow users to visualize climate threats and the vulnerability of the basins, in order to facilitate decision making based on high quality and high resolution data.
+Step 5: Web mapping: Tailored downscaled outputs and vulnerability maps were uploaded into a web system.
+The system was developed using THREDDS data server technology in order to enhance the interaction of users with the demonstration products.
+This allows users to visualize climate threats and the vulnerability of the basins, in order to facilitate decision making based on high quality and high resolution data.

 Step 6:Feedback with NMHS and users: Meeting with NMHS´s technicians to discuss the concept of the study case took place.
 A communication (provider-user-provider) strategy with local authorities was developed.
 The strategy considers both ways of communication from providers to users, and feedback from users to providers.
 Online workshops with local authorities to explain how to interpret and use the information provided, including limitations, took place.